Who Is in Charge of a Hospital? Hierarchies and Hiring Strategies

 • Have a proactive hiring strategy to fill positions as members reach term limits.

-• Utilize your facility’s professional network to vet and recruit strong board members.
+• Utilize your facility’s healthcare talent pool to vet and recruit strong board members.

 2. Executive Leaders